-If you’re like many people, there are probably a few unused or expired prescription medications in your bathroom or cabinets.
+There are probably a few unused or expired prescription medications in your bathroom or cabinets if you're like many people.

-On Saturday, the nation recognizes DEA National Rx Take Back Day.
-Throughout the country, the Drug Enforcement Administration, in partnership with federal, state and local law enforcement, businesses, medical offices, first responders and more, will host events to allow people to safely dispose of unwanted medications.
+The nation recognizes DEA National Rx Take Back Day on April 24.
+Throughout the country, the Drug Enforcement Administration, in partnership with federal, state, and local law enforcement, businesses, medical offices, first responders, and more, will host events to allow people to dispose of unwanted medications safely.
 Safely disposing of unwanted or expired medications is also one way to make a difference in the opioid crisis.

-The kiosk is the result of a Santa Barbara County “Safe Drug Disposal” ordinance that requires any producer of prescription and over-the-counter drugs offered for sale in Santa Barbara County to participate in an approved drug stewardship program for collection and disposal of unwanted medications.
+The kiosk results from a Santa Barbara County “Safe Drug Disposal” ordinance that requires any producer of prescription and over-the-counter drugs offered for sale in Santa Barbara County to participate in an approved drug stewardship program for collection and disposal of unwanted medications.

-Since the installation of the kiosk, LVMC has returned 17 40-gallon size boxes of medications to the Safe Drug Disposal coordinator.
+Since the kiosk installation, LVMC has returned 17 40-gallon size boxes of medications to the Safe Drug Disposal coordinator.

 “Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse,” according to the DEA.
 “Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 The Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health shows year after year that the majority of misused and abused prescription drugs are obtained from family and friends, including someone else’s medication being stolen from the home medicine cabinet.”